CsTL0522/SDEV140Final/README.md

 Date Written:7/01/2024
 Assignment: Final Project
 This Program is designed as an interface to hold and operate all paperwork documnetation inside of factory.....

+About The Program
+This program is designed to hold and operate all key documents within a production factory.
+It starts with password validation.
+This opens one of two profiles.
+The user profile or the Supervisor profile.
+With these there are separate privilages.
+The user profile opens up a selection of buttons to choose different sheets. once clicked the user is then prompted to key in information pertaining to the project they are on.
+This updates and saves into a visual tree as well as stores a total and average for each selection.
+The supervisor has same privalages but with access to the totals and the averages from the users profile.
+This allows for the supervisor to see waht is going on at any time.
+There will be more as i progress